CospanDesign/nysa/docs/getting_started.rst

 program
 """""""
 Issue a signal that will reprogram the FPGA.
 This is platform dependent.
-For Artemis USB2 and Dionysus the command will pull the 'PROGRAM_N' pin low on the FPGA which tells the FPGA to read in the data from the SPI Flash ROM.
+For Artemis USB2 and Dionysus the command will pull the 'PROGRAM_N' pin low FPGA which tells the FPGA to read in the data from the SPI Flash ROM.

 Issuing a program command